 - Gain more control over pricing and promotions.
-During peak demand, a B2B eCommerce system enables CPGs to supply customers with the most accurate inventory and shipping information, increasing the odds of purchase.
+During peak demand, an eCommerce B2B system enables CPGs to supply customers with the most accurate inventory and shipping information, increasing the odds of purchase.

 - Maximize your marketing spend.
 By embracing digital over OOH (out-of-home) advertising, brands quickly and easily adjust their marketing strategies.
 Use split testing and A/B testing to identify your best performing buys.

 CRM, PIM, and ERP systems, when combined with eCommerce solutions increase operational efficiency, decrease order errors, and simplify common back-office functions.
 Sales staff spend less time on error-prone manual data entry, and more time helping customers.
 A CPG eCommerce strategy can offer the following advantages: